Diego Simeone: 2017–21: Second Europa League and La Liga victories

 On 5 September 2017, Simeone extended his contract with Atlético for two more years, until June 2020.
 In the 2017–18 season, Atlético would finish in second place in La Liga, behind Barcelona but ahead of city rivals Real Madrid.

 In the 2017–18 UEFA Champions League group stage, Atlético did not advance and dropped to the 2017–18 UEFA Europa League.
 In January 2018, Diego Costa returned to Atlético from Chelsea.
 On 16 May 2018, the team won the 2018 UEFA Europa League Final against Marseille.
 Simeone was sent to the stands in the first leg of the semi-finals against Arsenal and was suspended.
 He was forced to watch the second leg and final from the stands.

-In the 2018–19 season, Atlético bought Thomas Lemar from AS Monaco and Rodri from Villarreal, and in January 2019 acquired Álvaro Morata on loan from Chelsea, while longtime team captain Gabi signed for Qatari club Al-Sadd before the start of the season.
+In the 2018–19 season, Atlético bought Thomas Lemar from Monaco and Rodri from Villarreal, and in January 2019 acquired Álvaro Morata on loan from Chelsea, while longtime team captain Gabi signed for Qatari club Al-Sadd before the start of the season.
 The team again finished second in the league behind Barcelona and ahead of city rivals Real Madrid.
 In the Champions League, they advanced to the first knockout round, where they were eliminated by Juventus, winning the first leg 2–0 at the Wanda Metropolitano but losing the return leg 3–0 in Turin.

-Simeone guided his side into the last 16 of UEFA Champions League for the sixth time since he came to reign in 2011, while before his arrival Atlético had only done so 7 times in 60 years.
-On 11 March 2020, Atletico Madrid eliminated the reigning European champions Liverpool with a 3–2 triumph after extra-time at Anfield, winning 4–2 on aggregate, after Saul secured a 1–0 first-leg win in the reverse via a 5th-minute strike.
+Simeone guided his side into the last 16 of UEFA Champions League for the sixth time since he came to reign in 2011, while before his arrival Atlético had only done so seven times in 60 years.
+On 11 March 2020, Atlético Madrid eliminated the reigning European champions Liverpool with a 3–2 triumph after extra-time at Anfield, winning 4–2 on aggregate, after Saúl secured a 1–0 first-leg win in the reverse via a 5th-minute strike.

-On 27 June 2020, Simeone won his 195th game in the top-flight of Spanish football as Atleti beat Deportivo Alavés 2–1 on Saturday.
-With the triumph, the Argentine has overtaken the club legend, Luis Aragonés (194), as the manager with the most La Liga wins in the club’s history.
+On 27 June 2020, Simeone won his 195th game in the top-flight of Spanish football as Atleti beat Alavés 2–1 on Saturday.
+With the triumph, the Argentine has overtaken the club legend, Luis Aragonés (194), as the manager with the most La Liga wins in the club's history.

 On 7 July 2020, Simeone overtook John Toshack as the third coach with the most games managed at a single club in the history of the top-flight of Spanish football during Atleti's match against Celta Vigo, his 323rd game in La Liga.
 Only Miguel Muñoz (Real Madrid, 424) and, the club legend, Luis Aragonés (407) remain ahead of him.